SplitSky/resdata-rust/README.md

 ## Overview

-This project is an open-source, high-performance API built in **Rust** using the **Actix Web** framework.
-The API is designed for blazingly fast performance and efficient data handling, making it an ideal backend solution for research applications, real-time data processing, or other high-demand environments.
+This project is an open-source, API built in **Rust** using the **Actix Web** framework.
+The API is designed for efficient data handling.
+The use case is real-time data processing for high-throughput lasers

 ### Features
 - **Actix Web**: Built using the Actix Web framework, optimized for speed and scalability.